 Let’s get started…

-Green fodder is essential to feed livestock but the reduced availability of land and lack of water.
-It is become difficult to produce required quantity green fodder throughout the year also, the lack of quality fodder hampers the growth production and Reproduction of livestock.
+Green fodder is essential to feed livestock, but the reduced availability of land and lack of water.
+It is become difficult to produce the required quantity of green fodder throughout the year.
+Also, the lack of quality fodder hampers the growth production and Reproduction of livestock.

-In this article, you will learn how to Grow Hydroponic Fodder in easy steps it will help you to solve green fodder problem.
+This article will learn how to Grow Hydroponic Fodder in easy steps; it will help you solve the green fodder problem.